SorenTech/code-of-ethics/README.md

 *Commentary: To encourage the full and open exchange of information necessary for a successful professional relationship, Designers/Developers must recognize and respect the sensitive nature of confidential client communications.
 Because the law does not recognize a desinger/developer-client privilege, however, the rule permits a Desinger/Developer to reveal a confidence when a failure to do so would be unlawful or contrary to another ethical duty imposed by this Code.*

+**Rule 3.402**
+Designers and Developers shall treat all work in progress prior to the completion of a project and all knowledge of a client’s intentions, production methods and business organization as conﬁdential and shall not divulge such information in any manner whatsoever without the consent of the client.

+**Rule 3.403**
+It is a designer/developer's responsibility to ensure that all staff members respect the confidentiality expected under these guidelines.

+### E.S.
+3.5 Fair and Transparent Fees
+Designers and Developers should work only for a fee, a royalty, salary or other agreed-upon form of compensation.

+**Rule 3.501**
+A Designer or Developer provides the client with a working agreement or estimate for all projects.

+**Rule 3.502**
+A Designer or Developer will not incur any expenses in excess of the budget without the client’s advance approval.

+**Rule 3.503**
+A Designer or Developer shall make clients aware of any markups to expenses.

+*Commentary: A reasonable handling and administration charge may be added, with the knowledge and understanding of the client, as a percentage to all reimbursable items, billable to a client, that pass through the designer/developer’s account.*

+**Rule 3.504**
+Designers and Developers do not undertake speculative work or proposals (spec work) in which a client requests work without providing compensation and without developing a professional relationship that permits the designer/developer sufﬁcient access to the client to provide a responsible recommendation.

+**Rule 3.505**
+Designers and Developers shall not retain any kickbacks, hidden discounts, commission, allowances or payment in kind from contractors or suppliers.

+**Rule 3.506**
+A Designer or Developer who has a ﬁnancial interest in any suppliers who may beneﬁt from a recommendation made by the designer/developer in the course of a project will inform the client or employer of this fact in advance of the recommendation.

+**Rule 3.507**
+A Designer or Developer who is asked to advise on the selection of designers/developers or consultant shall not base such advice on the receipt of payment from the designer, developer, or consultants recommended.

 ## Canon IV Obligations to the Profession
 Designers and Develoers should uphold the integrity and dignity of the profession.